rollkit/docs/tutorials/artela-evm-plus-plus.md

 1. Use https://github.com/artela-network/gm-portal.git instead of the original `gm-portal` repo.
 2. Use the private key you obtained from the previous step in this tutorial instead of the one used in the Contract interaction tutorial.
 3. The contract address should be `0x9fcEbD70654D360b41ccD123dADAAad6ce13C788` instead of the one starts with `0x18D...`.
-4. When specifying the chain ID in the metamask you just 11820.
+4. When adding a new network in MetaMask, use chain ID `11820` for connecting to the local rollup node.
 :::

 👉 [Quick Start for Aspect on EVM++](https://docs.artela.network/develop/get-started/dev-aspect): Try your first [Aspect](https://docs.artela.network/develop/core-concepts/aspect-programming) with Artela rollup node.